JYU-IBA/jibal/INSTALL.md

-# BUILD AND INSTALL INSTRUCTIONS FOR JIBAL (incomplete)
+# BUILD AND INSTALL INSTRUCTIONS FOR JIBAL

 ## Minimum requirements:
 - Microsoft Windows 8.1 or newer, tested on Windows 10  **OR**